Pylons/akhet/docs/demo/content.rst

 sub-URL like "/site1", that will be what "url.app" is set to.

 Normally you'd generate URLs by route name, such as "${url('home')}" or its full form "${url.route('home')}".
-But static URLs don't have a route name.
-If we were using Pyramid's static view there would be another way to generate them, but the demo uses the static route so it can't do that.
+But static URLs don't have a route name, and the URL generator does not have a ``static`` method (although you can define one in a subclass).
 So we're left with literal URLs relative to the application prefix.

 The template displays flash messages, which a view may have pushed into the session before redirecting.
 The code for this is: